arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 It's more usesul to have an answer to:

     What's the project behaviour NOW?

-A comment like:

-    "Fix Gitk, cache commit info array"

-is worth less than:

-    When the history exceeds 10k commits, Gitk doesn't crash

-The principles one might derive from this are simple:

-- Talk about the program behaviour, not about yourself.
-- Don't tell me what the software's was, describe what it is now, in present tense.
-- There's no need to add time references: the commit already has a timestamp, it's by definition about "now".

 ## Write It First
 Then I stumbled upon this tweet by [Eric Willeke](https://twitter.com/erwilleke):